Transgender men, transmasculine people, and other gender-expansive folks have a variety of options when it comes to hysterectomy.

 “Someone might also have their uterus removed if they have uterine fibroids that are painful, uterine cancer, pelvic inflammatory disease, or a uterus that’s prolapsing through the vaginal canal,” says Michelle Forcier, MD, a gender affirming clinician with virtual healthcare service FOLX.

-Transgender men, nonbinary folks, and other gender diverse people assigned female at birth may also pursue a hysterectomy to better align their physical body with their sense of self.
+Transgender men, nonbinary folks, and other gender-expansive or genderless people assigned female at birth may also pursue a hysterectomy better to align their physical body with their sense of self.

 “Some trans persons who identify as more masculine might have a hysterectomy because they feel like their uterus doesn’t belong in their body,” Forcier says.
 “These folks might have it removed because it makes more sense given their gender identity or because it relieves their gender dysphoria.”